 A CAB meets weekly to review and approve changes, and each change ticket is evaluated on a case-by-case basis for the desired scheduling timeframe.
 A standard change record only requires management review/approval if it encounters a conflict and needs a conflict-override.
-Changes will be implemented in accordance with the Methods of Procedure and Standard Operating Procedures (MOP/SOP), and the change will be documented in such a way as to provide affected parties with the information required, evaluate the impact/results of the change, and to successfully carry out the assigned functions following the change.
+Changes will be implemented in accordance with the Methods of Procedure and Standard Operating Procedures (MOP/SOP) and will be documented in such a way as to provide affected parties with the information required to evaluate the impact/results of the change and to successfully carry out the assigned functions following the change.
+The development and test environments are physically and logically separated from the production environment.
+Flexential creates test data that replaces confidential information with test information during the change management process to ensure customer data is not used for testing changes.
+The ability to implement changes into the production environment is restricted to user accounts accessible by authorized personnel.